 The Jump To System Administrator

-There are several things that are usually involved in doing this role.
-I want to talk a little about each.
+There are several things that are usually involved in doing this role and its impossible to talk about everything.
+I want to talk a little about some of the main ones.
 The order is not too important in which you learn.
 The main thing is to learn each concept as well as you can.

 Building A Home Lab

 Your first step in starting to learn is to build a home lab.
 What I mean by this is to have a computer system or even a separate little network set up in order to duplicate an actual working environment.
 You can buy small machines.
 Running virtual machines off of one powerful system is also a good option.
 Spending a lot of money is not really necessary but it will cost a little.
 Investing in yourself, with a goal in mind, is definitely worth it.